xplosionmind/quitsocialmedia.club/SECURITY.md

-# Security Policy

-Actually this should be just a basic static website.
-No tracking, no annoying stuff, no possible security breaches.
+This website has no tracking, no ads, no analytics, no annoying stuff, therefore no possible security breaches.
 Nevertheless, there's a tiny little part of back-end cloud computing if you subscribe to the newsletter.
-If you encounter any problem in this process, please send an email to tommiboom+website at protonmail dot com.
+If you encounter any problem in this process, please send an email to [security@quitsocialmedia.club](mailto:security@quitsocialmedia.club).